Touraine, a terroir to savour

 This recipe was revived in the 1990s in the village of Rivarennes.
 Traditionally made, they are the result of a long process of dehydration: the pears are peeled, placed on racks, tail down, and then placed for several days in wood-fired ovens.

 Once dry, they are then flattened using a special instrument, the “platissoire”, and placed in a heating chamber before being packaged.
-Initially, this was a method of preparation – the pears were “tapped” with a mallet – to reduce the risk of scurvy during ocean voyages!
-Today, they are eaten rehydrated: soaked in Loire wine, brandy or cooked in a sugar and cinnamon syrup…
+Initially, this was a method of preparation – pears were “tapped” with a mallet – to reduce the risk of scurvy during long crossings!
+Today, they are eaten rehydrated: soaked in Loire wine or brandy, or cooked in a sugar and cinnamon syrup…

 Simply delicious!